 Not all blog (domain) names you choose will be available.
 If your web hosting provider is Bluehost, you can search if the domain name is available.
 They give you free domain names for 1 year.

 If you already have a domain name registered with a different provider, you can simply enter it during the sign-up process.

 If the domain name you are interested in is not available, you can choose a different variation, e.g. AshleyJane.com vs. AshleyJane.co.uk vs. AshleyJane.ca vs. AshleyJane.net, etc., or a totally different name that works for your purposes just as well.
 Mind you, “.com” extensions are the most popular and will easily be remembered.

 At this point, you now need to complete your registration.

-When you log-in to your new blog (link would look similar to this – http://www.yourblog.com/wp-admin), you will need to install a theme.
+When you log in to your new blog (the link would look similar to this – http://www.yourblog.com/wp-admin), you will need to install a theme.

 A theme is what determines how your blog is laid out and how it looks on the front and backend.
-There are many free themes that come pre-installed on WordPress, including themes like “Twenty Twelve,” and several hundreds more.
+There are many free themes that come pre-installed on WordPress, including themes like “Twenty Twelve” and several hundred more.

 That being said, I strongly advise new bloggers to avoid free themes.
 While you can easily test-drive your blog with these free themes, if you want your blog to look great, you should spend a little money on a “premium” theme before you launch.